 Water-proof, abrasion -proof, Harley-proof wiring.
 Never a wiring failure since we started doing them in 1989.
 Automotive grade high temperature wiring with waterproof connectors, gold plated and silicone sealed Deutsch ECU 40 pin connector, Weatherpack silicone sealed sensors, and fused peripherals, all sheathed for abraision.
 Very professional.
 There is also a waterproof tuning switch that allows programming with the ignition "off".

-last RSR Closed Loop Fuel Injection Harley Turbo Kits being
+the last RSR Closed Loop Fuel Injection Harley Turbo Kits

-headed for an 80" EVO Dresser...The RSR EFI is pre-programmed for 195HP
+is headed for an 80" EVO Dresser...The RSR EFI is

 Optional: Orca Turbo Dash